royhobbstn/bigQueryACS/README.md

 If it looks like I've never written a bash script before in my life, it's because I haven't.
 I'd be interested in any help I can get to make this faster or improve platform compatibility.
 Any advice on bash script best practices are also welcome.

-In all honestly the script should probably be re-written in a language that can more easily take advantage of multithreading and async io. (in due time).
-The largest chunk of time is spent loading data into bigQuery, which is needlessly being done synchronously.
-This looks solvable in the [docs](https://cloud.google.com/bigquery/bq-command-line-tool).